last updated: January 2023

 In our “Straight Talk” series, we go beyond schools’ marketing campaigns and give straight answers to MBA applicants’ most pressing questions.

 NUS MBA, Nanyang MBA and SMU MBA programs all require the GMAT – the standardized test used to measure an MBA applicant’s verbal, mathematical, analytical and writing skills.
 Taking the GMAT is one of the most intimidating and misunderstood parts of the MBA application process.

 Having managed admissions for the SMU MBA program for 3 years, I can give you an insider’s look into how MBA programs view and use your GMAT score.

 The short answer?
 Very important.

 Admissions officers use this score – along with your undergraduate academic performance – to ensure you can get through an intense graduate level course load.
 Since the quality and rigor of universities and degrees awarded vary tremendously, the GMAT score gives admissions officers a universal reference to predict candidates’ academic performance.

 Think of it this way: your GMAT score is critical to getting you IN the door.
 The rest of your application gets you THROUGH the door.

 If your score is significantly lower (> 60 points) than the program average, you must be exceptional in some other way (personal background, work and/or educational history) to get in.
 The admissions committee is making an exception for you because your contribution to the program will outweigh any potential academic struggles.

 What score must I get to gain admission?

 In general, applicants should aim for scores higher than the program average.
-As of December 2011, this was 665 for NUS, 670 for NTU and 660 for SMU.
+As of January 2023, this was 670 for NUS, 670 for NTU and 660 for SMU.